Saadhannout/SQL-Queries-Northwind2021/README.md

 ## Requirements

-- SQL Server or similar database management system
+- SQL Server or a similar database management system
 - Access to the Northwind2021 database

+## How to Use

+1. Download the `queries.sql` file and run the queries on your local copy of the Northwind2021 database.

+## Notes

+- The queries are written in SQL Server syntax.
+- Make sure you have access to the Northwind2021 database in your SQL environment before running the queries.